bricksdont/sockeye-toy-models/README.md

 - This only works on a Unix-like system, with bash.
 - Python 3 must be installed on your system, i.e. the command `python3` must be available
 - Make sure virtualenv is installed on your system.
+To install, e.g.

+    pip3 install virtualenv

 # Steps